cypherstack/stack_wallet/docs/building.md

 git clone https://github.com/cypherstack/stack_wallet.git
 cd stack_wallet
 git submodule update --init --recursive
 ```

+### Remove system packages (may be needed for building flutter_libmonero)
+[`flutter_libmonero`](https://github.com/cypherstack/flutter_libmonero) may have issues building due to conflicts with system packages: if so, follow this section.

 Remove pre-installed system libraries for the following packages built by cryptography plugins in the crypto_plugins folder: `boost iconv libjson-dev libsecret openssl sodium unbound zmq`.
 You can use
 ```